olgamariavalenti/wdpa-buffer-intersection/README.md

 * pandas is used for standard data manipulation.
 * geopandas extends pandas with spatial operations, geometry types, and spatial joins.

+## Steps

+### Load Point Locations: power_locations
+We define a sample dataset of five power-related locations (e.g., hydrogen, electric, LNG) across the Netherlands with lat/lon coordinates.

+### Intersecting with WDPA: Do These Facilities Touch Protected Areas?
+To identify which power_locations intersect protected zones:

+We reproject both power_locations and WDPA to EPSG:3857.

+Perform a spatial join using .sjoin(..., predicate='intersects').

+Separate intersecting from non-intersecting points.

+Visualize using .explore() with color coding:

+🔴 Red = intersects protected area
+🟣 Purple = does not intersect

+This step gives actionable insight into which energy facilities are located near sensitive conservation zones.